Skip to content

 He knew he was going to make enemies, but yet, at his peak of career, Sukant spent 7 years in strengthening a labour union as its President – the Art and Costume Union.
 And yes, he did ruffle a few feathers and lost a few projects, branded as the union guy.

-Even while working with Sharmistha, he ran a self-sponsored NGO to teach slum kids, helping them nurture their talents.
+Even while working with Sharmistha, Sukant ran a self-sponsored NGO to teach slum kids, helping them nurture their talents.
 When the excesses of the industry aggrieved him, he used the waste to build accommodation for the poor.

 Sukant has also created numerous studio and outdoor installation-art pieces, using e-waste, to generate awareness among people about the threat e-waste poses on our environment.